jesga06/FikOff/README.md

 ### How to contribute:
 Fork this repo, do your thing, make a pull request with the changes and a brief description of what you did, and I'll merge it.

-Refer to .json formatting when adding new localizations to lang.json.
+Refer to .json formatting when adding new localizations to lang.json and don't remove the `\n`'s in the strings or else your terminal will be ugly.

 ### About AI usage:
 The only times were AI was used in this project were to:
 * Change all of the hardcoded language-specific prints to ones that fetch the correct string from the `lang.json` file (because I am a moron and forgot to do that);
 * Give me a template markdown file that eventually turned into this mess of a 'readme';
-* Translate all of this shit to a language that can be compiled into something that takes no more than a double click to start.
+* Translate all of this shit from python to a language that can be compiled into something that takes no more than a double click to start.
+* Translate strings to languages other than English and *True Portuguese*™

 ### To-do:
 * ~~Add command-line arguments so playnite users such as myself can just start their game without having to see an ugly terminal~~ Done.